Leiter House: Levi and Mary

 A few years after the Leiter House was completed, the Patterson Mansion and Wadsworth House (now the Sulgrave Club) were built.
 When the Townsend House on Massachusetts Avenue was built nearby, news reports made note that it would be almost twice the size of the Leiter House.
 The Leiters continued hosting social gatherings at their home, cementing their status as Washington elites, with receptions attended by Treasury Secretary Lyman J. Gage, Secretary of War Elihu Root, Supreme Court Chief Justice Melville Fuller, Speaker of the House David B. Henderson, and dozens of other politicians and government officials.

 When Levi died in 1904 from heart disease, his estimated net worth was $30 million.
 Later that year Nancy married British military officer Colin Campbell, whom she had met while visiting her older sister in India, at a wedding that took place inside the Leiter House.
-Because the family was still in mourning, the event was small and only attended by less than a dozen people, one of which was Henry Howard, 19th Earl of Suffolk, the fiancé of the youngest Leiter daughter, Margaret, also known as Daisy.
+Because the family was still in mourning, the event was small and only attended by less than a dozen people, one of whom was Henry Howard, 19th Earl of Suffolk, the fiancé of the youngest Leiter daughter, Margaret, also known as Daisy.
 Margaret's wedding took place the following month and much like her sister's event, it took place at the Leiter House and was subdued due to her father's recent death.

 The last of the Leiter children to be married was Joseph (1868-1932), who had gained a reputation as a prominent local businessman.
 While his father was still alive, Joseph had tried to corner the wheat market but was unsuccessful.
 His competitors prevailed and Joseph lost $10 million, an amount his father paid in order to settle his son's debts.
 Joseph was able to recover financially and once again became a successful businessman.
 He married Juliette Williams, the daughter of an America army colonel, in June 1908.
 As a wedding gift, Mary gave Joseph and Juliette the Dupont Circle house.
 She had made improvements to the property, including the addition of a greenhouse on two adjoining lots the family had purchased, the replacement of the tile roof with red slate, and a two-story brick addition on the rear of the house that was designed by Jules Henri de Sibour.
 Mary continued living in the home and hosting social events until her death in 1913.
 Her funeral, which took place inside the house, was attended by members of society including diplomats.
 Upon her death, members of society not only from Washington, D.C., but also Boston, Philadelphia, and Chicago, wondered who would take her place as leader of the "smart set."